play-with-docker/play-with-docker.github.io/_posts/2021-04-19-teamcity-on-docker.markdown

 <img src="../images/docker-teamcity-database-type.JPG" style="zoom:50%">

 Then, we accept the license agreement and continue to create administrator account.
-For this toturial, we enter name `admin` and password `admin`.
+For this tutorial, we enter name `admin` and password `admin`.

 <img src="../images/docker-teamcity-create-account.JPG" style="zoom:50%">